gmullerb/base-style-config/js/README.md

 > [6] Exception may be required in constructor , when building of complex inheritance with more than 7 fields as total, for special cases, e.g. using some bad designed but required API, in this case use a @SuppressWarnings("checkstyle:ParameterNumber").
 In app own code, Composition should be used over Inheritance.
 > [7] CodeNarc and ESLint does not yet provide a way of doing this.

+#### Code Style convention/tips

+Although these set of rules are opinionated, some blanks were left in order to make sets more flexible.

 ##### Semicolon

 Semicolon is required by Java[1], but no by Groovy, then when having JS code, the use of the semicolon could be enforced based on the Backend language, in order to get some consistency between Backend and Frontend.